allardlab/AllardLabManual/source/blog_project_org2025.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In any project, there is *Question-space dimensionality expansion*.
-Questions-space dimensionality expansion.
 You don't know what parameter you are going to want to explore next.
 Until the first narrative (and even after it), open exploration is such a key part that I try hard to avoid the fallacy, "I will design the code to be flexible for any future question."
 I would always fail at trying to do code architecture in what IBM (I think?) called "waterfall" design.
 Instead, I am constantly refactoring.
-Before the 10-key-sentence moment, I am very forgiving of myself for bad overall code organization, subfolder organization, etc.
+Therefore, before the "10-key-sentence moment", I am very forgiving of myself for bad overall code organization, subfolder organization, etc.
 Instead, refactoring is a continuous process.
 (Maybe this is what makes scientific computing most different than, e.g., app development?)
 After the first narrative, I spend >20% of time and >50% of lines of code doing refactoring and code that organizes question-space dimensionality.